Leeft/three-sprite-texture-atlas-manager/README.md

 ### Development ###

-Install node.js (on Linux I recommend highly [nvm](https://github.com/creationix/nvm) for that) and check out the repository.
+Install a reasonably modern version of node.js (on Linux I highly recommend [nvm](https://github.com/creationix/nvm) for managing your node installations) and check out the repository.
 Then:

 ```bash
 $ npm install -g gulp